-- Admission Application - Pre-Admission Assessment - Official transcripts of all prior academic work including military transcripts - Proof of graduation from an accredited or state approved high school, or its equivalent - Proof of English proficiency (international students only; see section on English Proficiency) - Official evaluation of international credits (for students with international transcripts only; see section on International Transcripts)
+- Admission Application. - Pre-Admission Assessment. - Proof of graduation from an accredited or state approved high school, or its equivalent - Proof of English proficiency (international students only; see section on English Proficiency) - Official evaluation of international credits (for students with international transcripts only; see section on International Transcripts).